 So, geographic segmentation let’s you pitch the right product to the right people, such as mountaineering boots for hilly regions or raincoats for places with heavy rainfalls.

 As the name implies, behavioral segmentation groups your target market according to their behavioral patterns as they interact with your business.
-It helps to map their motivations, actions, and preferences for creating an immersive experience along the customer journey.
+You can use their motivations, actions, and preferences to create an immersive experience along the customer journey.

 There are different sub-categories for behavioral market segmentation that focus on different customer attributes, as discussed below:

 This type of segmentation examines and categorizes the users based on how they act while making purchasing decisions.
-Purchasing behavior depends on several factors such as prices, surroundings, income, and available channels, among others.
+Purchasing behavior depends on several factors, such as prices, surroundings, income, and available channels.

 - Some customers may purchase from brands only when they have a discount coupon.